Discovering...

 Fes el-Bali

 A 17th-century palace with one of the largest private courtyards in the medina.
-Eight suites decorated with antique furnishings, a spectacular heated pool in the courtyard, and a hammam with traditional treatments.
-The riad hosted Moroccan royalty for centuries.
+Eight suites feature antique furnishings, a spectacular heated courtyard pool, and a hammam offering traditional treatments.
+The property hosted Moroccan royalty for centuries before its conversion.

 From 1,800 MAD per night